ga-curriculum/data-governance-security-in-ai/data-governance-frameworks-for-ai/README.md

   <span class="subhead">Data Governance Frameworks for AI</span>
 </h1>

+**Learning objective:** By the end of this lesson, you'll be able to describe AI data governance frameworks, focusing on ownership, quality, tools, and adaptability for secure and compliant AI systems.

+---

-## 🔍 A. Components of a Data Governance Framework
+### 🔍 A. Components of a Data Governance Framework
 A data governance framework for AI includes key components such as:
 - 🏛️ **Policies and Standards:** Guidelines for managing data.
 - 👥 **Roles and Responsibilities:** Assigning tasks to stakeholders.